 A steering committee will be established to oversee the scientific affairs of the study, including its ongoing monitoring.
 A charter for steering committee activities, roles and responsibilities, and meeting frequency will be established following study initiation.
-The steering committee will be composed of recognized experts including (but not limited to) the fields of teratology, epidemiology, maternal-fetal medicine, neonatology/pediatrics, and AA treatment.
+The steering committee will be composed of recognized experts including (but not limited to) the fields of teratology, epidemiology, maternal-fetal medicine, neonatology/pediatrics, and migraine treatment.
 The steering committee and birth defect evaluators will be independent of one another.

 The steering committee will meet regularly to review the accumulated body of data from the study, including review of reported MCMs, which have been classified by independent birth defect evaluators, and other study outcomes.
 The steering committee will provide consultation regarding recruitment and retention strategies and will also carry out any actions required, including review and interpretation of data analyses and reports and contribute to publications of study data.
-In addition to the above activities, the steering committee will support the design and implementation of strategies to heighten awareness of the study and will provide consultation regarding recruitment and retention strategies.
+In addition to the above activities, the steering committee will support the design and implementation of strategies to heighten awareness of the study.